rajp152k/rajp152k.github.io/content/post/writing setup.md

 In my last major writing phase, I did so solely for myself.
-While enjoyable for as long as that lasted, one can't continue to write ,without a definite purpose, without running out of enthusiasm.
+While enjoyable for as long as that lasted, one can't continue to write ,without a definite purpose, without exhausting enthusiasm.
 An external indicator of progress is necessary to measure oneself, in absence of which, one could beat around the bush for eternity, accumulating works of mediocre caliber.
 My last system was